Congressional Fire Services Institute (CFSI)

 Bill has over 40 years of fire service experience, including service as Fire Chief and Fire Marshal in East Bethlehem Township, Pennsylvania, and Chief and President of the King of Prussia, Pennsylvania, Volunteer Fire Company.
 He also served as chairman of the municipality's Fire and Rescue Services Board.
 King of Prussia was the first all-volunteer fire department to receive accreditation from the Commission on Fire Accreditation International.

-Bill holds the CFO (Certified Fire Officer) designation from CFOD and is a Certified Fire Protection Specialist (CFPS) by NFPA.
+Bill holds the CFO (Certified Fire Officer) and CTO (Certified Training Officer) designations from CPSE.
 In 2001 he was named "Volunteer Fire Chief of the Year" by Fire Chief magazine at the annual conference of the International Association of Fire Chiefs.

 Bill served as Chairman of the Pennsylvania Senate Resolution 60 Commission which studied the fire and emergency medical service delivery system in Pennsylvania and developed legislative and operational recommendations to improve the delivery system.
 He also serves as Vice-Chair of the Commission on Fire Accreditation, and served as Chairman of the Risk Management Standard (NFPA 1250) and Providing Emergency Services to the Public Standard (NFPA 1201) for the National Fire Protection Association, sitting on the Underwriters Laboratories Casualty Council, and a member of the distinguished "Gilmore Commission" appointed by the Presidents Clinton and Bush, which studied the readiness of the US to deal with domestic terrorism involving weapons of mass destruction.